anirban99/spring-boot-examples/spring-boot-annotations/README.md

 ### Spring Boot in Java

-This repository contains an implementation for a Spring-based application using Java.

 ## Getting Started
+This repository contains an implementation for a Spring Boot application using Java.

 ### Requirement